 This course focuses on the systems approach to managing recorded information in any form.
 Emphasis is placed on the three categories into which records generally fall and the treatment of these categories in proper management, storage, and retrieval.
-Three lectures.
+Three hours lecture.
 Three hours credit.

-BOT 1433 - Business Accounting (Prerequisite: BOT 1313 or appropriate placement score for MAT 0124).
+BOT 1433 - Business Accounting (Prerequisite: BOT 1313).

 This course is designed to develop an understanding of analyzing, recording, classifying, and summarizing financial information of a sole proprietorship with insight into interpreting and reporting the resulting effects upon the business.
-Three lectures.
+Three hours lecture.
 Three hours credit.